42,785 (all seated)

 If you arrive a bit earlier then you may wish to visit the historic Bartons Arms, located about a 15 minute walk away on High Street Aston (A34).
 This Grade II listed building, is one of Birmingham’s finest pubs, with a superb Victorian decor, serving Oakham ales and Thai food is also on offer.
 It is a regular entry in the CAMRA Good Beer Guide.

-Darren Williams a visiting Manchester City fan adds; 'We have always park at an entertainment complex called Star City.
-It is just off Junction 6 of the M6, going towards Villa Park.
+Darren Williams a visiting Manchester City fan adds; ‘We have always park at an entertainment complex called Star City.
+It is just off Junction 6 of the M6, going towards Aston Villa’s stadium, Villa Park.
 Huge free car park, plus plenty of food and drink outlets.
-It is then about a mile and a half walk to the ground'.
+It is then about a mile and a half walk to the ground’.
 Alcohol is normally available to away supporters but only in the lower tier of the Doug Ellis Stand.
-This is in the form of Carlsberg (£3.80 a pint) and Somersby Cider (£3.70 500ml bottle), Greene King IPA (£4 bottle).
+This is in the form of Carlsberg and Somersby Cider, Greene King IPA.
 However, for some high profile games, the Club decides not to sell alcohol to away fans.

 If arriving by train into New Street Station then there are plenty of pubs to be found in the City Centre.
 Just outside the main entrance to the station, is the Shakespeare pub, which is popular with away fans, normally with the local Police keeping a watchful eye over proceedings.
 On Bennetts Hill, which is only a few minutes further walk away (pass the Shakespeare on your left, turn left at Tescos, then take the next right hand turn by Ask Italia onto Bennetts Hill) are a number of pubs including the ‘Sun On The Hill’ pub, which also shows televised sports and a Wetherspoons pub called the Briar Rose (although colours are not allowed).
 A little further up the hill is the Wellington pub which is a mecca for real ale drinkers.
 The Wellington does not provide food but has no objections to you bringing in your own.
 There are a couple of taxi ranks nearby that you can use if you wish to get you to Villa Park or hop back on the train.